ranmocy/rCaltrain/README.md

 3. **Saturday** shows all services available at Saturday of current week.
 4. **Sunday** shows all services available at Sunday of current week.

+# Privacy

+This app doesn't require any special permission, and it doesn't access to any user's data.

 # Dev Dependencies

 * [UglifyCSS](https://github.com/fmarcia/UglifyCSS): `npm install uglifycss -g`